-Colorado native Liz Kritza was named the fourth head volleyball coach in University of Colorado history on February 10, 2009.
-She is currently in her third year at the helm of the program.
+Colorado native Liz Kritza was named the fourth head volleyball coach in University of Colorado history on February 10, 2009 and is in her seventh year at the helm of the program.

 The 2008 season also brought other recognition to Kritza.
 She was named the C-USA Co-Coach of the Year and the Louisiana Sports Writers Association Coach of the Year, both for the second straight season.